 The class does not cover sewing techniques.
-By the end of the day, students will know how to acheive the dramatic shape, style and sillhoete they want, utilising simple techniques to acheive the best shape with the most comfort and have 3-4 new patterns to take away with them plus the knowledge to make many more.
+The overall objective is that students will know how to acheive the dramatic shape, style and sillhoete they want, utilising simple techniques to acheive the best shape with the most comfort.

 Included in the price: